Mangaloreans: Demographics

 Majority of Mangaloreans belong to the Tuluva ethnic group.
 The Tuluvas have historically been concentrated in the coastal areas.
-The major Tulu speaking castes are Shettigar, Mundalas, Mogeras, Okkaliga Gowda's, Bairas, Samagaras, Billavas, Sapaliga,Rajaka (Madival), Bunts, Mogaveeras, Kulala's, Devadiga's, Tulu Brahmins, Vishwakarmas& Nayak's.
+The major Tulu speaking castes are Shettigar, Mundalas, Mogeras, Okkaliga Gowda's, Bairas, Samagaras, Billavas,Kulala's, Sapaliga, Rajaka (Madival), Bunts, Mogaveeras, Devadiga's, Tulu Brahmins, Vishwakarmas& Nayak's.
 Mangalorean Protestants are mostly Tulu speakers.
 Beary speaking muslims are next largest community.
 Konkani people, in particular the Gaud Saraswat Brahmins, Daivadnya Brahmins, and the Mangalorean Catholics whose ancestors migrated here from the Konkan region, to escape the Portuguese Inquisition in Goa and Bombay-Bassein and the Mahratta Sackings of Goa and Bombay-Bassein.
-Other groups who historically settled in Tulu Nadu, include the Kundagannadans and Byaris and Urdu Speaking Muslims.
+Other groups who historically settled in Tulu Nadu, include the Kundagannadans and Byaris and Dakhini Urdu Speaking Muslims.

 Culture

 Cuisine

 Mangalorean cuisine is largely influenced by the South Indian cuisine, with several cuisines being unique to the diverse communities of the city.
 Coconut meat and curry leaves are common ingredients in Mangalorean curries, as are ginger, garlic& chilli.
 The Tulu community's well-known dishes include Kori Rotti (dry rice flakes dipped in gravy), Chicken Ghee Roast, Bangude Pulimunchi (silver-grey mackerels), Beeja-Manoli Upkari, Neer dosa (lacy rice-crêpes), Boothai Gasi, Kadabu, and Patrode.
 The Kube Sukkhe, a clam dish of Mangalorean Protestants is also very popular.
 The Konkani community's specialities include Daali thoy, beebe-upkari (cashew based), val val, avnas ambe sasam, Kadgi chakko, paagila podi, and chana gashi.
 Tuluva vegetarian cuisine in Mangalore, also known as Udupi cuisine is known for its signature dishes like the masala dosa.
 Udupi restaurants are found throughout south India, northwestern India& relished overseas by the Indian diaspora.
 Since Mangalore is a coastal town, fish dishes are the staple diet of most people.
 Mangalorean Catholic cuisine includes Sanna-Dukra Maas (Sanna –idli fluffed with toddy or yeast; Dukra Maas –Pork), Pork Bafat& Sorpotel; and the Mutton Biryani of the local Muslims are well-known delicacies.
 Pickles such as happala, sandige and puli munchi are unique to Mangalore.
 Sheindi (toddy), a country wine prepared by toddy tappers from coconut flowers or tree sap is local speciality.